nlpathak/ImageColorization/README.md

 # ImageColorization

 Here, I implement an Image Colorization model trained and evaluated through simple Huber Loss.
 Some example predictions of the model can be seen in the notebook.
+I have also included a paper describing what all I did, including some result analysis.

 This model was heavily inspired by the works listed here:
 - Jeff Hwang and You Zhou.
 Image colorization with deep convolutional neural networks, 2016. http://cs231n.stanford.edu/reports/2016/pdfs/219_Report.pdf.